insure logo

 Powered by:

-Which Kentucky cities and ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in Kentucky are the most expensive for car insurance?

-Saul has the most expensive ZIP codes for car insurance in Kentucky, with average annual premiums of $3,478.
+Saul has the highest car insurance rates in Kentucky, with average premiums reaching $3,478 per year across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium